Updated: Feb 13

 Treats and Extras

 We recommend that water is provided in a bowl, rather than a bottle.
 Bottles are much harder to drink from and harder to clean.
 Research has shown that rabbits tend to drink more when provided with a bowl, compared to a bottle and are therefore better hydrated.
 Using a heavy ceramic bowl will prevent them from tipping it over.
-We converted from bottles to bowls a few years ago and certainly wouldn't switch back.
+We converted from bottles to bowls many years ago and certainly wouldn't switch back.

 It's very important not to make sudden changes to your rabbits' diet, other than increasing the amount of hay offered.
 Suddenly changing a commercial diet or drastically increasing the amount of fresh food, can lead to digestive upset and stasis.
 When introducing new foods or switching brands of commercial feeds, it's important to do it slowly, gradually increasing the amount offered over a period of days.